 This type of anesthesia, including spinal blocks and epidurals, is often used for childbirth.

 Regional anesthesia is very safe and doesn’t involve the potential complications and side effects that can happen with sedation and general anesthesia.
-But it does carry some risks, and it’s important that it be provided and monitored by an anesthesiologist.
+But it does carry some risks, and it’s important that it be provided and monitored by an anesthesiologist, a medical doctor.

 Anesthesiologists work with your surgical team to evaluate, monitor, and supervise your care before, during, and after surgery—delivering anesthesia, leading the Anesthesia Care Team, and ensuring your optimal safety.